baby-laala/tributepage/README.md

 ## Introduction

 The tribute webpage is an interactive platform that celebrates the life and accomplishments of an influential figure.
 The webpage serves as a means to educate, inspire, and remember the contributions made by the person being honored.
 It combines visually appealing elements with informative content to engage the visitors and create a memorable experience.

+## Demo 🎉

+You can check out the live demo of the tribute webpage [here](https://baby-laala.github.io/tributepage/).

 ## Features